gittingsboyce/spider-league/README.md

 ## Contact

-If you have any questions or feedback, please open an issue in the repository.
+If you have any questions or feedback, please open an issue in the repository or contact Gittings Boyce.